Co-Production means working together on an equal basis.

-- meet the needs of customers
+- meet the needs of residents

 - are accessible to those who need them

 - create strong effective relationships by working together to identify solutions to challenges and producing better solutions

 The Co-Production process has been helping to create more openness and trust between the council and residents since 2007.

 Newham council has a well-established Co-Production structure, which:

 - is made up of an in-house Co-Production Team and a number of external providers